Scars affect us in seen and unseen ways.

 - Emotional tension held in the chest manifesting as grief and anxiety

-Over the years, I’ve had the privilege of supporting transgender and gender-diverse individuals through every stage of gender-affirming surgery preparation, recovery, and long-term integration.
+Over the years, I’ve had the privilege of supporting transgender and gender-diverse individuals through every stage of gender-affirming surgery from preparation, recovery, and long-term integration.
 While the body heals from procedures like top or bottom surgery, there can be physical challenges such as scar tissue, nerve changes, pelvic tension, fatigue, postural challenges, and restricted breathing.

-calming the nervous system, and holding space for the complexity of becoming more fully at home in one’s body.
+My work helps to heal the full spectrum of post-operative issues – releasing physical restriction, calming the nervous system, and holding space for the complexity of becoming more fully at home in one’s body.